Richard II of England: Coming of age

 It is only with the Peasants' Revolt that Richard starts to emerge clearly in the annals.
-One of his first significant acts after the rebellion was to marry Anne of Bohemia, daughter of Charles IV, Holy Roman Emperor, on 20 January 1382.
+One of his first significant acts after the rebellion was to marry Anne of Bohemia, daughter of Holy Roman Emperor Charles IV, on 20 January 1382.
 It had diplomatic significance; in the division of Europe caused by the Western Schism, Bohemia and the Holy Roman Empire were seen as potential allies against France in the ongoing Hundred Years' War.
 (Note: While both England and the Empire supported Pope Urban VI in Rome, the French sided with the Avignon Papacy of Clement VII.)
+This marriage was negotiated by the Silesian Duke and Bohemian Viceroy, Przemyslaus I Noszak, Duke of Cieszyn, based at the Silesian castle of Fryštát in the present-day Czech town of Karviná.
+This duke also led diplomatic missions between Richard II and Charles IV.
 Nonetheless, the marriage was not popular in England.
 Despite great sums of money awarded to the Empire, the political alliance never resulted in any military victories.
 Furthermore, the marriage was childless.
 Anne died from the plague in 1394, greatly mourned by her husband.